Lewisville Lake Toll Bridge

 The Lewisville Lake Toll Bridge (LLTB) is a 1.7 mi tied arch bridge crossing Lewisville Lake in Denton County, Texas, USA.
-Operated by North Texas Tollway Authority (NTTA), the four-lane toll bridge connects Swisher Road in Lake Dallas to Eldorado Parkway in Little Elm.
+Operated by North Texas Tollway Authority (NTTA), the four-lane toll bridge connects Swisher Road in Lake Dallas to Eldorado Parkway in Lakewood Village.
 It is one segment of the 13 mi Lewisville Lake Corridor, which connects Interstate 35E and Dallas North Tollway.

 The bridge is the second-longest bridge in the North Texas area.
 Only the State Highway 66 bridge over Lake Ray Hubbard, which connects Rowlett and Rockwall, is longer.

-Toll rates across the bridge are $1.47 for TollTag customers and $2.94 for ZipCash drivers.
+Toll rates across the bridge are $1.55 for TollTag customers and $3.10 for ZipCash drivers.